 This database will be added to as new examples are recorded, and the Editor will be delighted to receive details (including a photograph and dimensions) of examples visitors to the site think could be added.
 He will also be happy to assist in the identification of firebacks readers encounter or have in their possession.

 Many firebacks are copies but these are not replicas for they have been made using an earlier casting as the pattern, a practice almost as old as firebacks themselves.
-Copies will retain all the imperfections of the casting used to make them.
+Copies will retain all the imperfections and wear of the casting used to make them.
 Commercially-produced copies were widely available in the late-19th and early-20th centuries.
-Replicas, however, are re-creations intended to look exactly the same as an original and using the same materials.
+Replicas, however, are re-creations intended to look exactly the same as an original and using the same materials but not necessarily made by the same method.

 The photographs of the firebacks are protected by the copyright of the owners of the places where they have been recorded and/or the photographers, and permission to use images for publication must be sought from the copyright holder, details of whom can be had from the Editor.